-"Party" means each of Lonza and Customer and, together, the "Parties".
-"Price" means the price for the Services and Products as set out in Appendix A. "Process Validation Batch" means a Batch that is produced with the intent to show reproducibility of the Manufacturing Process and is required to complete process validation studies.
-"Product" or "Products" means the proprietary molecule identified by Customer as CRM12 (Lonza code: SUO-001) and Polysaccharide + CRM12 Conjugates (Lonza code: SUO-002), to be manufactured using the Manufacturing Process by Lonza for Customer as specified in the Project Plans.
-"Project Plan" or "Project Plans" means the plans describing the Services to be performed by Lonza under this Agreement, including any update and amendment of the Project Plan to which the Parties may agree from time to time.
-The initial Project Plans are attached hereto as Appendix A. "Quality Agreement" means the quality agreement, attached hereto as Appendix B, setting out the responsibilities of the Parties in relation to quality as required for compliance with cGMP.
-"Raw Materials" means all ingredients, solvents, consumables and other components of the Product required to perform the Manufacturing Process or Services set forth in the bill of materials detailing the same (including Resins but excluding any consumables or wearables).
-"Raw Materials Fee" means the procurement and handling fee of [] of the acquisition cost of Raw Materials (save for polysaccharides for conjugation that are provided by Sutrovax) by Lonza that is charged to the Customer in addition to the cost of such Raw Materials.
-Resins are charged at a fee of [] as set forth in Clause 8.3.
-"Regulatory Authority" means the FDA, EMA and any other similar regulatory authorities as may be agreed upon in writing by the Parties.
-"Release" has the meaning given in Clause 7.1.
-"Resin" means the chromatographic media and/or UF membranes intended to refine or purify the Product, as specified in the Master Batch Record.
+- "Party" means each of Lonza and Customer and, together, the "Parties". - "Polysaccharide Intermediate Batch" means a batch of polysaccharide intermediate manufactured at the Facility. - "Price" means the price for the Services and Products as set out in the applicable Project Plan. - "Process Validation Batch" means a Batch that is produced with the intent to show reproducibility of the Manufacturing Process and is required to complete process validation studies. - "Product" means the proprietary molecule identified by Customer in the applicable Project Plan, including but not limited to []. - "Project Plan" or "Project Plans" means the plans describing the Services to be performed by Lonza under this Agreement, including any update and amendment of the Project Plan to which the Parties may agree from time to time. - "Quality Agreement" means the quality agreement, attached hereto as Appendix B, setting out the responsibilities of the Parties in relation to quality as required for compliance with cGMP. - "Raw Materials" means all ingredients, solvents, consumables (including Resins), and other components of the Product required to perform the Manufacturing Process or Services and to be procured by Lonza, as further set forth in the bill of materials detailing the same.
+For the avoidance of doubt, Customer Product Components and Customer Supplied Raw Materials are not considered to be Raw Materials. - "Raw Materials Fee" means the procurement and handling fee of [] of the acquisition cost of Raw Materials by Lonza that is charged to the Customer in addition to the cost of such Raw Materials. - "Regulatory Authority" means the FDA, Swissmedic, EMA and any other similar regulatory authorities as may be agreed upon in writing by the Parties. - "Release" has the meaning given in Clause 7.1. - "Resins" means the chromatographic media and/or UF membranes [], as specified in the Master Batch Record.

 "Services" means all or any part of the services to be performed by Lonza under this Agreement (including, without limitation, process and analytical method transfer, process development, process optimization, validation, clinical and commercial manufacturing, as well as quality control and quality assurance activities), particulars of which are set out in a Project Plan.

-"Specifications" means the analytical tests and acceptance criteria of the Product as specified in Appendix C, which may be amended from time to time in accordance with this Agreement.
+"Specifications" means the specifications of the Product as specified in Appendix C, which may be amended from time to time in accordance with this Agreement.

 "Term" has the meaning given in Clause 14.1.

 "Third Party" means any party other than Customer, Lonza and their respective Affiliates.

-In this Agreement references to the Parties are to the Parties to this Agreement, headings are used for convenience only and do not affect its interpretation, references to a statutory provision include references to the statutory provision as modified or re-enacted or both from time to time and to any subordinate legislation made under the statutory provision, references to the singular include the plural and vice versa, and references to the word "including" are to be construed without limitation.
+In this Agreement references to the Parties are to the Parties to this Agreement, headings are used for convenience only and do not affect its interpretation, references to a statutory provision include references to the statutory provision as modified or reenacted or both from time to time and to any subordinate legislation made under the statutory provision, references to the singular include the plural and vice versa, and references to the word "including" are to be construed without limitation.